-Just as with us, diarrhoea robs your dog’s body of important electrolytes.
-Replacing these will enable your dog to rehydrate more effectively and feel better.
-Rehydration solutions for pets are available – they’re generally flavoured to encourage your pet to drink.
+You can buy rehydration solutions specially formulated for pets, which are often flavoured to encourage your pet to drink.
 Oralade is a premixed solution, but powdered solutions are also available.
-Your vet will be able to advise on the best product for your pet.
+Your vet will be able to advise you on the best product for your pet.

 5. Add probiotics and prebiotics

-Evidence is mounting that the bacteria living in our guts are important, and the idea of feeding those ‘good’ bacteria, and topping them up from time to time, is becoming more popular.
-In fact, the first thing your vet is likely to recommend for a case of simple diarrhoea is some gut support in the form of prebiotics and probiotics.
+Evidence supporting the importance of the bacteria living in our guts is mounting.
+The idea of feeding those ‘good’ bacteria, and topping them up from time to time, is becoming more popular.
+In fact, the first thing your vet is likely to recommend for a case of simple diarrhea is some gut support in the form of prebiotics and probiotics.

-97% of diarrhoea cases resolve with simple care, either at home or with a little help from the vet.
-Remember to keep a close eye on your dog, and call the vet for advice if they get worse, display severe symptoms, or don’t improve within a couple of days.
+97% of diarrhea cases resolve with simple care, either at home or with a little help from the vet.
+Remember to keep a close eye on your dog.
+You must call your vet for advice if your dog is getting worse, seems unwell in themself, or isn’t improving within a couple of days.

 A powdered probiotic containing montmorillionite and kaolin clay.
 It binds toxins in the gut, absorbs excess water, and replaces ‘good’ bacteria.
 Mix with food.